skuzzle/restrict-imports-enforcer-rule/README.md

 concrete class like `java.util.ArrayList`.
 However, wildcard recognition would still work as expected.

-Likewise `basePackage` and `excludedClass` patterns will only be matched against a source file's file name concatenated to its package.
+Likewise `basePackage` and `exclusion` patterns will only be matched against a source file's file name concatenated to its package.
 Thus it is not possible to match inner classes or classes where the file name is not equal to the containing class name.